How to Barricade a Door that Opens Out

 While the deactivation of the product is a one-step process/motion (pushing the red button), this still does not open the door.
 A second step of needing to push down or turn the door handle to open and egress is needed.

 The installation of TeacherLock requires drilling and mounting directly to the door.
-Thus, not guaranteeing that your fire marshal will approve it, which is also a post-manufacturing addition and may void the fire warranty of the door and door jam.
+Thus, incurring installation costs and is also a post-manufacturing addition.

 Lastly, the TeacherLock is available from $219, making it one of the more costly barricades on the market.
 Purchasing the "outside" key so adults or emergency responders can unlock from the outside will cost an additional $50.

-Bottom line: the TeacherLock is easy and safe to deploy, but is not cost-effective and may not comply with your state’s fire code for lack of one motion egress and modifications to an existing fire barrier.
+Bottom line: the TeacherLock is easy and safe to deploy, but is not cost-effective.

 The Bearacade Lockdown Response System, made by National School Control Systems, is a barricade that slides under the door and is held in place by a pin.
 It is durable, light, and easy to deploy.